-How the Platform Works
+How the platform works

-Anyone can open a Seller Central account and it provides a lot of flexibility for resellers and brand owners looking to sell on Amazon.
-Seller Central (SC) guidelines (SC):
+This is the platform where most sellers will start.
+Anyone can open a Seller Central account, and it provides a lot of flexibility for resellers and brand owners looking to sell on Amazon.

 - You set the price.